The Dubious Dawn of Couples Therapy

 It is up to you to earn the proposal — by waging a dignified, common-sense campaign designed to help him see for himself that matrimony rather than bachelorhood is the keystone of a full and happy life.

-The dawn of couples therapy was a dark time of ignorance, patriarchy, and an unbearable pressure on women to accept full responsibility for the relative health of their marriages.
-Thanks to science-based couples therapy, we now know better.
+The dawn of couples therapy was a dark time of ignorance, patriarchy, and unbearable pressure on women to accept full responsibility for the relative health of their marriages.
+Thanks to evidence-based couples therapy, we now know better.